andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 * index a simgle symbol - space ei
 * clarify \raf map with space raf
 * 'enter replacement text: ' should show the current name/ net edit this with c-f
+* HsApi bug: gsB from HsAPI win shows only few results!
 * HsApi browse should create a named file in the HsApi folder - so I can edit it, keep it - when searching again for e.g. "Data.List" it should open this file.
 * extend test numbers to 10/9: e6_numTable
 * test j/k with new "\`" conceal ~/.vim/plugin/code-line-props.vim#/elseif%20lineStr[charIdx-1]%20==